kclamar/loris/README.md

 ### Troubleshooting

-Make sure to prune all your images, if the app did not run the first time around:
+Make sure to prune all your images, if the app did not run the first time around, and remove the database folder in loris (if it exists):

 ```
 docker stop $(docker ps -aq)